 - Visual Schedules from Living Well with Autism for Self Care

 - Editable Bundle of Visual Schedule Cards from Natural Beach Living

 - Google images online

 - Take pictures of your child doing the tasks

 - Do2Learn has an inventory of starter schedules, visual cards, pictures and templates

 Tips for Sticking to Your Schedule

 - Make sure your child’s schedule is compatible with your schedule so that it will be easy for both you and your child to stick to the daily schedule.
-I have reminders on my phone and the kids’ schedule and my schedule change at the same time.

 - Ideally, the schedule should include a combination of both structured and unstructured activities.
 Children should have a combination of both.
 Include time where they should play independently, for example, a quiet time each afternoon.